1- What is the DPT program?

 - Typically courses need to be completed within the last 10 years.
 However, in certain instances, this deadline can be waived pending the terms of its use.
 For example, an applicant who has taught biology or worked in a lab setting may be able to apply previous courses to their application.

-- Contact the Admissions Coordinator, Linda Burrow with questions regarding courses accepted if you think you may qualify for this exemption.
+- Contact PT Admissions with questions regarding courses accepted if you think you may qualify for this exemption.

 27- Where will I complete my clinical experiences?